Uncovering hidden assets in your divorce

 - Your ex suddenly changes their mind about the divorce and wants to ‘try again’ until their financial affairs are in order

-What should I do if I think my ex is trying to hide assets before our divorce?
+What should I do if I think my ex is hiding assets before our divorce?

 If you suspect that your spouse is hiding assets, you should tell your solicitor straight away.
 It’s important that you don’t try to investigate the situation yourself, for example, by opening your ex’s mail or hacking into their computer.
 These actions are against the law and you could end up with a criminal record.